-These release notes contain the following information about the EA3 release of Oracle Data Miner 4.0:
+These release notes contain the following information about Oracle Data Miner 4.0:

-Oracle Data Mining enables users to build descriptive and predictive models to:
+Oracle Data Mining enables users to build descriptive and predictive models that

 For more information about Oracle Data Mining, see Oracle Data Mining on Oracle Technology Network.

-Oracle Data Miner included with SQL Developer 4.0 EA3 includes these new features:
+The Oracle Data Miner extension to SQL Developer 4.0 includes these new features: